deva101/My-Anonymous-Blog/README.md

 # My Anonymous Blog
 It is a platform where people can share anything and if they doesn’t want to reveal their identity, they are free to do that also.
-The application also contains the basic features such as etc…
+The application also contains the basic features such as login and registration, profile management, person details, posting and formatting a message etc…

 Built on PHP framework (Codeigniter) as Back-end and HTML, CSS and Bootstrap as Front-end.